metabit/bitsquare-proxy/README.md

     # to determine if it got resulted in an escrow.
     # An entry log containing real time calculated price is printed with
     # a signature.
+    # The ticker file is updated with latest trade: snapshots/ticker

 License